ketencimert/corralign/README.md

 For the community contribution we are going to establish a sorting algorithm that will sort the attributes of a given data frame according to their correlation to establish best possible visualization.

-In class, we have discussed that sometimes it is hard to see certain patterns from parcoord.
+We have discussed that sometimes it is hard to see certain patterns from parcoord.
 This happens when the data that are going to be plotted are sorted randomly.

 If the sorting of the attributes are random, the trends can be hard to see.
 In this community contribution we are going to inspect if different sorting methods of attributed provide a better visualization of the data.